 VIDEO: How to Guide for Adding Fillers to Epoxy

 We recommend 404 High-Density filler as the most cost-effective and easiest-to-use filler for hardware/stud bonding.
-Even small amounts of High-Density adhesive filler help reduce creep in the epoxy.
+Even small amounts of this adhesive filler help reduce creep in the epoxy.
 Mix this filler into liquid epoxy to create a moderately loose slurry.
 It should be thick enough to stay in a horizontal hole, but not too thick.
-Blending too much 404 High-Density filler into epoxy can trap air.
+Blending too much filler into epoxy can trap air.

 We typically use 800 psi as the ultimate shear stress when testing the filled epoxy mix.
 We base this conservative value on long-term fatigue data.
 At this stress level, the epoxy is the limiting component.
 The interface between the fastener threads and the epoxy is where a fatigue failure typically starts.
 This is good.
-The fatigue failure mechanism for epoxy—cracking and gradual destruction of the matrix—provides you with some warning.
+The fatigue failure mechanism for epoxy—cracking and the gradual destruction of the matrix—provides you with some warning.

-Read more about bonding hardware with High-Density filler at Epoxyworks.com
+Read more about bonding hardware with WEST SYSTEM epoxy at Epoxyworks.com

 VIDEO: Journey Everyday offers an excellent demonstration of filling holes with 105 Resin/205 Fast Hardener thickened with 404 High-Density Adhesive Filler.